KENYA: 17-day Classic Wildlife Safari

 This trip ends in same as arrival city (Airport code ).

 If a single room is preferred, or we are unable to find a suitable roommate for you, a single supplement fee of $1,385 will be assessed.

 The Cost Includes

-All ground transport, game drives and park entrance fees; professional driver guide; meals and accommodation; boat ride at Lake Baringo and Naivasha; Flying Doctors Temporary Medical Travel Insurance; mineral water on game drives.
+All ground transport, game drives and park entrance fees; professional driver guide; meals and accommodation; boat ride at Lake Baringo; Flying Doctors Temporary Medical Travel Insurance; mineral water on game drives.